SUPLA/supla-device/extras/examples/linux/README.md

 # Usage

-Currently there is no automated installation available.
+Currently, there is no automated installation available.
 So please follow below instructions.

 ## Working modes